project-newstar/wiki-docs/README.md

 All the documentations are located at [docs/](./docs/), which has the path alias `@docs`.

+The static files are located at [public/](./public/).

+For static assets which might be bundled, it's recommended to put them in the `assets` directory in the `docs` directory.
+For example, image files.

 To use Vue in markdown, related components are most defined at [theme/components/docs/](./theme/components/docs/).

 ## License